-Version [Optional] (Default "1.0")
+Version [Optional] (Default "1.1")

 The version of this specification.
 If absent, the version value defaults to "1.0".
-This attribute provide means for the receiving service to determine the expected syntax of the response based on protocol version.
+This attribute provides means for the receiving service to determine the expected syntax of the response based on the protocol version.

 <ResponseTime> [Required]